wald-tq/docs.influxdata.com/content/kapacitor/v1.3/tick/expr.md

 ##### Duration

-Converts a int64 or float64 into an duration assuming nanoseconds units.
+Converts an int64 or a float64 into an duration assuming nanoseconds units.
 Strings are converted to duration of the form as duration literals in TICKscript.

 ```javascript